ray-project/ray/doc/source/rllib/rllib-offline.rst

         },
     )

-This allows :ref:`Ray Data <data>` to start up to ``8`` post-processing actors to downstream data faster, e.g. in case of backpressure.
+This allows :ref:`Ray Data <data>` to start up to ``8`` post-processing actors to downstream data faster, for example in case of backpressure.

-.. note:: Implementing an autoscaled actor pool in the **Post-Processing (Pre-Learner)** layer does not guarantee you the elimination of backpressure.
+.. note:: Implementing an autoscaled actor pool in the **Post-Processing (Pre-Learner)** layer doesn't guarantee you the elimination of backpressure.
 Adding more :py:class:`~ray.rllib.offline.offline_prelearner.OffLinePreLearner` instances introduces additional overhead to the system.
 RLlib's offline RL pipeline is
     optimized for streaming data, which typically exhibits stable throughput and resource usage, except in cases of imbalances between upstream and downstream tasks.
-As a rule of thumb, consider using autoscaling only under the following conditions: (1) throughput is expected to be highly variable, (2) Cluster resources are subject to fluctuations (e.g., in shared or dynamic environments), and/or (3) workload characteristics are highly unpredictable.
+As a rule of thumb, consider using autoscaling only under the following conditions: (1) throughput is expected to be highly variable, (2) Cluster resources are subject to fluctuations (for example, in shared or dynamic environments), and/or (3) workload characteristics are highly unpredictable.

-Allocated resources
+Allocated Resources
 ~~~~~~~~~~~~~~~~~~~
-Other than the number of post-processing actors you can tune performance on the **Post-Processing (PreLearner)** layer via defining resources to be allocated to each :py:class:`~ray.rllib.offline.offline_prelearner.OffLinePreLearner` in the actor pool.
-Such resources can be defined either via ``num_cpus`` and ``num_gpus``
+Other than the number of post-processing actors you can tune performance on the **Post-Processing (PreLearner)** layer through defining resources to be allocated to each :py:class:`~ray.rllib.offline.offline_prelearner.OffLinePreLearner` in the actor pool.
+Such resources can be defined either through ``num_cpus`` and ``num_gpus``
 or in the ``ray_remote_args``.

 .. note:: Typically, increasing the number of CPUs is sufficient for performance tuning in the post-processing stage of your pipeline.
 GPUs are only needed in specialized cases, such as in customized pipelines.
 For example, RLlib’s :py:class:`~ray.rllib.algorithms.marwil.marwil.MARWIL` implementation uses the